aggie-coding-club/Rev-Registration/README.md

 **Testing:**

-- The frontend has automated test suites which can be ran with:
+- The frontend has automated test suites which can be run with:
     - `cd ./autoscheduler/frontend/src`
     - `npm run test`
         - Can put filename after to test only one file.
+    - If that doesn't work try: `npx jest <filename>`